 Can I have help to manage my direct payment?

 Yes.
 A direct payment can be managed by you alone or you can have friends and/or family to help you manage this.
-Alternatively, you can choose to use a support service such as Majesty Healthcare.

-We are able to assist with all aspects of a direct payment, for example helping you to manage your care money.
 Once your package is established your independent living adviser will assist you to take on more responsibility for the management of your direct payment, but will always be available to support you if things go wrong.

 If I decide I want a direct payment, can I change my mind later?